Last Updated on October 5, 2022 by Jim Ferri

 The Mob Museum – Las Vegas, Nevada

-The Mob Museum in Las Vegas is unlike any other museum you’ll visit almost anywhere.
+In Las Vegas Mob Museum is unlike any other museum you’ll visit almost anywhere.

 Want to see the actual wall against which Bug Moran’s men were shot in the St. Valentine’s Massacre?
 It’s there.
 Want to see an electric chair or the barber chair in which the infamous Albert Anastasia was whacked?
 You’ll see them both.
 Want to hear some actual wiretaps?
-They’re there too, just slip on some headphones.
+Obviously, they’re there too, just slip on some headphones.
+You’ll find this museum to be unlike any other.

 The museum, whose actual name is the National Museum of Organized Crime and Law Enforcement, states that it’s trying to advance public understanding of organized crime and it’s impact on American society through high-tech presentations, interactive displays, themed environments and artifacts.
-It does a very good job of it.
+It does a remarkable job of it.

 300 Stewart Avenue